 The assessed value is usually less than the market value.
-This is because the assessed value is calculated based on a standard mechanism.
+This is because it is calculated based on a standard mechanism.
 An assessor will visit the property, do a thorough inspection of the nearby houses and area and come up with a fair value.
 For any area, local authorities would have pre-decided an assessment rate.
 The fair value calculated by the assessor is multiplied by the assessment rate and the value thus derived is known as Assessed value.
 For example, let’s say the fair value was calculated as 500,000 and pre-decided assessment rate is 80%.

 Then, the assessed value will be

 - =500,000 * 80%